cqpancoast/ntupledicts/README.md

 - More model configurability from the model creation wrapper functions — it's hard to know what's too much configurability and what isn't enough
-- Support for more than one track property to contribute to a label
+- Support for more than one track property to contribute to a label, if desired
+  - "Composite labels"?
 - Obviously, support for as many models as possible